 Juvenile Tanner crab recruitment was characterized by large interannual variability, with peaks and troughs occurring at roughly decadal intervals (Fig 1).
 Longer periods in population cycles were observed prior to 2000, than in the following decades.
 Associated with this change in cycle periodicity, a statistically significant 7-year period negative autocorrelation observed prior to 2005 disappears afterwards (Figs 2a and 2b).
 Female abundance also displays periodic fluctuations, with peak abundances observed during the earlier years of the 1980s and 1990s, though magnitudes were reduced relative to juvenile estimates, particularly in more recent years (Fig. 3).
 An extreme abundance estimate for females was observed in 1983 (Figure 3).
 Given that this estimate far exceeded all other estimates, and was not reflected in the estimates for following years, it was concluded that it likely resulted from a sampling design issue.
 Consequently, this and the matching juvenile estimate were removed prior to conducting further analyses.

-A density-dependent S-R relationship is suggested by a curvilinear relationship between estimated juvenile abundance and reproductive females (Fig. 4).
-This is reinforced by a statistically significant Ricker stock-recruit relationship were observed in the corresponding GLS model (Table 2), with both productivity and density-dependent terms being significant, while autocorrelation was also notable (Table 2).
+A density-dependent S-R relationship is suggested by a curvilinear log recruits per spawner relationship (Fig. 4).
+This is reinforced by a statistically significant Ricker stock-recruit relationship were observed in the corresponding GLS model (Table 3), with both productivity and density-dependent terms being significant, while autocorrelation was also notable (Table 3).
 Plots of the S-R residuals across time demonstrate a cyclical pattern that the S-R relationship does not capture, suggesting influence by an external factor within the environment (Fig. 4).
 Results for exploratory lag-2 yr and lag 4-yr models were similar to those for the primary lag-3 yr models (Table 3).

 Fitting of GAMs combining an S-R effect and one or more environmental covariates demonstrated the continuing importance of the S-R effect in all models investigated (e.g. Figs 5, 6, 7).
 Based on AICc values, the best model, improving on its closest competitor by 5 points, incorporated the S-R effect, flathead sole TBM and the winter PDO (Table 2).
 Of the environmental covariates, flathead sole total biomass as both a single-yr estimate, and a rolling average, provided the most consistent improvement in model AICc values (Table 4).
 Inclusion of the winter PDO improved AICc values, both when considered as the only environmental covariate, and when considered in concert with flathead sole total biomass (Table 4).
 Model structure however affected the nature of the relationship: when modeled as the only environmental covariate a strong positive relationship may be observed between the PDO and juvenile crab recruitment; this changes to a curvilinear relationship, with an initial positive slope that plateaus with the addition of flathead sole TBM (Fig. 5).